-The primary objective of the evaluation is to assess the relevance, effectiveness, efficiency, and sustainability of the ACT!2030 initiative (OECD/DAC evaluation criteria), while also considering relevant gender and human rights issues, such as the inclusion of marginalised and vulnerable groups of young people.
-The review will also have a strong focus on the contribution of ACT!2030 to meaningful youth participation.
+The primary objective of the evaluation was to assess the relevance, effectiveness, efficiency, and sustainability of the ACT!2030 initiative (OECD/DAC evaluation criteria), while also considering relevant gender and human rights issues, such as the inclusion of marginalised and vulnerable groups of young people.
+The review also had a strong focus on the contribution of ACT!2030 to meaningful youth participation.

-The review aims to describe learnings across four key areas:
+The review aimed to describe learnings across four key areas:

 • Achievements of the ACT!2030 project during Phases 1 – 4 and identification of how these results were achieved;